gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 # Testing SVM model
-By using **SMO** we can fetch the alphas $\alpha$, and the bias term `b` to make predictions about new data points.
-The decision function is used to compute the score for each individual data point testing set.
-In simple terms it calculates the distance between the point and the decision boundary, and the `predict(...)` function classifies the distances as either a -1 or +1.
+By using the **SMO** algorithm we can fetch the alphas $\alpha$, and the bias term `b` to make predictions about new data points.
+The decision function is used to compute the score for each individual data point in testing set.
+In simple terms it calculates the distance between the point and the decision boundary, and the `predict(...)` function classifies these distances as either a -1 or +1.
 The `predict(...)` function is necessary, due to the target values being in the form of ±1.
 See the code below.
 ```
 def decision_function(self, X):
     kernel_func = smo.rbf_kernel